-If you prefer relaxed bodies of water to craggy rock faces, set out for the James M. Robb-Colorado River State Park, a string of stunning lakes situated along the banks of the Colorado River.
-Drop a line for bass or northern pike in this tranquil environment.
+Outdoor recreation is king in the Grand Junction area, with snow sports in the winter and ample opportunities for hiking and mountain biking in summer months.
+Big draws include Powderhorn Bike Park, which features over 13 miles of exciting mountain biking trails.
+If you prefer relaxed currents of water to winding trails, set out for the James M. Robb-Colorado River State Park, a string of stunning lakes situated along the banks of the Colorado River.
+Drop a line for bass or northern pike in this tranquil setting.

 For More Information

 Colorado Tourism Office